Links and Reference Page

 Down the Tubes

 I confess that I haven't viewed every nook and cranny of this large and well run website, but from what I've read it's of great value to any comic enthusiast.
 Run by John Freeman he says his 'site was originally created to be a resource base for people seeking comics artists and writers but has mushroomed over the years to deliver British comics news, and a home for Eagle Flies Again on the web.
 It also includes information on events and other SF resources on the web.'
-Recent additions to the site as of May 2008 include an interview with the new Commando editor Calum Laird
+Please follow the link for an interview with the new Commando editor Calum Laird

 Comics UK